ace2884/3-2-needs/iot.md

 **Medium Access** refers to the method by which multiple devices or nodes in a network contend for and access a shared communication medium, such as a wireless channel or a wired network.
 Medium access protocols define rules and procedures for how devices can transmit data to avoid collisions and ensure efficient use of the communication medium.
 Examples of medium access protocols include Carrier Sense Multiple Access (CSMA), Time Division Multiple Access (TDMA), and Code Division Multiple Access (CDMA).

-##  What are the advantages of Smart Parking?

-**Advantages of Smart Parking**:

-1. **Reduced Congestion:** Smart parking systems help drivers locate available parking spaces quickly, reducing traffic congestion and associated emissions.
-2. **Improved User Experience:** Drivers spend less time searching for parking, leading to a better overall experience.
-3. **Optimized Space Utilization:** Smart parking systems maximize the utilization of parking spaces, reducing the need for additional parking infrastructure.
-4. **Increased Revenue:** Dynamic pricing and efficient space allocation can generate additional revenue for parking operators.
-5. **Environmental Impact:** By reducing circling and idling, smart parking systems contribute to lower fuel consumption and air pollution.

-##  Discuss about data caching.

-**Data caching** involves storing frequently accessed or critical data closer to the point of use to improve response times, reduce network traffic, and enhance system performance.
-In IoT, data caching is particularly useful for storing sensor data, configuration settings, and reference data locally on devices or at edge servers.
-By caching data, IoT systems can minimize latency, improve scalability, and enhance reliability.
-Data caching strategies include cache placement (edge vs. cloud), cache invalidation and refresh, cache consistency, and cache management (e.g., cache replacement policies).
-Use cases of data caching in IoT include smart home applications, industrial IoT (IIoT) for predictive maintenance, and smart cities for traffic optimization.

 ##  List out the different data pricing models.

 **Different Data Pricing Models**: